dineshkumar8464/AI-for-Marketing-Project/README.md

 **👥 Team Members & Contributions**:

-1. Dinesh Kumar Manimela (Team Lead)
+1. Dinesh Kumar Manimela (Team Lead):

-i.
-Lead development and coordination

-ii.
-Designed and integrated advanced features like image & voice input support, and API key management, and content overview image generation, and adding features for getting customized outputs

-iii.
-Improved the overall UI/UX and led final code review

-iv.
-Added key elements such as image in the overview

-v.
-Handled deployment setup and wrote & tested 20+ test cases.

-vi.
-Finalized the project report by redesigning the entire template, thoroughly reviewing, and completing all documentation after minimal initial input from teammates.

 2. Chandrika (Team member)

-i.
+ - i.
 Contributed to initial coding and feature implementation

-ii.
+ - ii.
 Worked on deployment setup and helped with writing initial test cases

-iii.
+ - iii.
 Played a key role in early-stage development and actively participated in codebase improvements

 3. Bharath (Team member)

-i.
+- i.
 Involved in initial coding and report formatting (template)

-iii.
+- iii.
 Assisted in deployment testing and test case writing

-v. partial deployment of first version of your project in hugging face.
+- v. partial deployment of first version of your project in hugging face.

 4. Srilekha (Team member)

-i.
+- i.
 Responsible for initial documentation of the project

-ii. helped with writing initial test cases
+- ii. helped with writing initial test cases

-iii.
+- iii.
 Contributed to the early structure and content of the project report